XIVAliakbarZarkoob/AltimetricData-CaMaFood-Comparison/README.md

   1. The first temporal components from altimetric data and CaMa-Flood outputs are extracted and compared.
   2. Time series from selected virtual stations are compared to the closest CaMa-Flood output.

-The altimetric data is accessible with the link below:
+The altimetric data is accessible with the link: https://github.com/XIVAliakbarZarkoob/Altimetric-Data-Check/tree/main/Data
-https://github.com/XIVAliakbarZarkoob/Altimetric-Data-Check/tree/main/Data

-The CaMa-Flood output files required for running this script is stored of google drive accessible with the link below: https://drive.google.com/drive/folders/1gnALukgkgDRnXFPZQBUvw0sqKTq2AO-D?usp=sharing
+The CaMa-Flood output files required for running this script is stored of google drive accessible with the link: https://drive.google.com/drive/folders/1gnALukgkgDRnXFPZQBUvw0sqKTq2AO-D?usp=sharing

 # Runoff Regionalization